-Should you choose to contact us using the contact form on our Contact page or an email link like this one, none of the data that you supply will be stored by this website or passed to / be processed by any of the third party data processors defined in section 5.
+Should you choose to contact us using the contact form on our Contact page or an email link like this one, none of the data that you supply will be stored by this website or passed to / be processed by any of the third-party data processors defined in section 5.
 Instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
-Our SMTP servers are managed and protected by Microsoft with built-in defenses against viruses, spam, and phishing attacks.
+Our SMTP servers are managed and protected by Microsoft with built-in defences against viruses, spam, and phishing attacks.
 These ensure the data is transferred to us as securely as possible.

 HOW WE STORE YOUR PERSONAL INFORMATION

 As detailed in section 2.2 above, if you submit a comment to a blog post published on this website some personal information will be stored within this website’s database.
 This is currently the only occasion where personal data will be stored on this website.
-This data is currently stored in an identifiable fashion; a limitation of the content management system that this website is build on (WordPress).
-In the near future we aim to change the storage of this data to a pseudonymous fashion meaning that the data would require additional processing using a separately stored ‘key’ before it could be used to identify an individual.
+This data is currently stored in an identifiable fashion; a limitation of the content management system that this website is built on (WordPress).
+In the near future, we aim to change the storage of this data to a pseudonymous fashion meaning that the data would require additional processing using a separately stored ‘key’ before it could be used to identify an individual.